chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 app.post('/exchange_token', async (req, res) => {
   const { code } = req.body;

-  // These paramaters are ALL sent to the /oauth2/v1/token endpoint, so that the client/user can retrieve a valid JWT. const body = new URLSearchParams({
+  // These parameters are ALL sent to the /oauth2/v1/token endpoint, so that the client/user can retrieve a valid JWT. const body = new URLSearchParams({
     grant_type: 'authorization_code',
     code,